Hen Party Planning Checklist for Weymouth | 2026 Guide

 Finalise menu for self-catered meals

-Plan exact recipes and ingredients needed for any meals prepared at the accommodation.
+Lock recipes and shopping lists for any meals you are cooking at the house.

 Confirm any special requests